 DoDEA joins the Department of Defense and the military community in celebrating April as the Month of the Military Child.
 In DoDEA communities around the world, our most essential strategic imperatives are: establishing an educational system that progressively builds the college and career readiness of all DoDEA students; and establishing the organizational capacity to operate more effectively and efficiently as a model, unified school system.
 We aim to challenge each student to maximize his or her potential and to excel academically, socially, emotionally and physically for life, college and career readiness.

-Throughout the month, DoDEA will encourage schools to plan special events to honor military children and have administrators and principals incorporate the themes of this month into their every day duties and responsibilities.
+In years past, throughout the month, DoDEA encourages schools to plan special events to honor military children and have administrators and principals incorporate the themes of this month into their every day duties and responsibilities.
 These efforts and special events will stress the importance of providing children with quality services and support to help them succeed in the mobile military lifestyle.

 WAYS TO CELEBRATE MONTH OF THE MILITARY CHILD

 This year, Month of the Military Child will be much different than years past.
 With the Coronavirus pandemic and social distancing, kids are at home.
 Therefore, we will not be able to enjoy the celebrations at school or communitywide.
 But, we can still celebrate!
 We can celebrate our children at home and in other creative ways.

 JOIN MILITARYBRIDGE ON APRIL 15TH TO CELEBRATE MILITARY KIDS ON OUR FACEBOOK PAGE.
 WE WILL PURPLE UP ON FACEBOOK & SHARE FAVORITE PHOTOS OR STORIES OF OUR MILITARY KIDDOS.
 WE CAN STILL CELEBRATE AND HONOR OUR MILITARY CHILDREN, WE JUST NEED TO DO IT A BIT DIFFERENT THIS YEAR.